Julie DeNeen is a writer and mom of three. She dated her current husband for the bulk of her teenage years. She knows about budget dating!

 Ah yes, the million-dollar question.
 Where do teens go when they want to go on a date?
 So much of our culture is not teen-friendly; many young couples end up locked in a bedroom watching television all night.
 It might take a bit of creativity, but you can arrange a fun and awesome date, no matter what your budget is.

-This category of dating requires the utmost in planning and creativity, so turn all those dirt poor brain cells into creating a wonderful night out for you and your special someone.
+This category of dating requires the utmost planning and creativity, so turn all those dirt-poor brain cells into creating a wonderful night out for you and your special someone.

-- Take a romantic moonlit stroll along the beach, a lake, or scenic area.
+- Take a romantic moonlit stroll along the beach, a lake, or a scenic area.

 - If you both are animal lovers, spend the afternoon loving on neglected animals at the shelter.